-(1) All medical information, including information about functional limitations and reasonable accommodation needs, obtained in connection with a request for reasonable accommodation must be kept confidential.
+- (1) All medical information, including information about functional limitations and reasonable accommodation needs, obtained in connection with a request for reasonable accommodation must be kept confidential and maintained in the appropriate locations with access restrictions.
 The information shall be kept in a file separate from the individual's personnel file.
-No one shall have access to this file other than the RAC, the EEO Director, the HR Director, and, if a legal opinion regarding sufficiency is required, OGC.
-Individuals who have access to information necessary to decide about whether to grant a requested accommodation may not disclose this information except as, 86 Fed.
+No one shall have access to this file other than the RAC, the EEO Director, the HR Director, and members of OGC as needed to advise the agency.
+Additionally, MSPB's Chief Privacy Officer or a designee shall have access for breach response and any other privacy related issues or questions.
+Individuals who have access to information necessary to decide about whether to grant the requested accommodation may not disclose this information except in circumstances permitted under MSPB's System of Records Notice, as described in 90 Fed.
 Reg.
-73001 (Dec.
-23, 2021) (MSPB - 3).
-Specifically, individuals with access to this information may disclose the information as follows:

-a.
-Supervisors and managers who have a need to know will be told about the necessary limitations on the work or duties of the employee and about the necessary accommodation(s);

-b.
-First aid and safety personnel may be told if the disability requires emergency treatment;

-c.
-Government officials may be given information necessary to investigate the agency's compliance with the Rehabilitation Act;

-d.
-Agency EEO officials may be given the information to maintain records and evaluate and report on the agency's performance in processing reasonable accommodation requests; and e.
-To respond to challenges involving the processing of and decisions made related to requests for reasonable accommodation pursuant to this policy and/or the agency's compliance with the Rehabilitation Act.

-- (2) Whenever medical information is disclosed, the individual disclosing the information must inform the recipients about the confidentiality responsibility attached to the disclosed information. - (3) The information collected and maintained as a part of the reasonable accommodations process is maintained in an MSPB system of records protected by the Privacy Act.
-In accordance with the Privacy Act, MSPB has established a system of records for this information and has published a system of records notice, MSPB - 3.
+335 (Jan.
+3, 2025) (MSPB 3).
+Specifically, individuals with access to this information may disclose the information as follows: - Supervisors and managers who have a need to know will be told about the necessary limitations on the work or duties of the employee and about the necessary accommodation(s); - First aid and safety personnel may be told if the disability requires emergency treatment; - c.
+Government officials may be given information necessary to investigate the agency's compliance with the Rehabilitation Act; - d.
+Agency EEO officials may be given the information to maintain records and evaluate and report on the agency's performance in processing reasonable accommodation requests; and - e.
+To respond to challenges involving the processing of and decisions made related to requests for reasonable accommodation pursuant to this policy and/or the agency's compliance with the Rehabilitation Act. - (2) Whenever medical information is disclosed, the individual disclosing the information must inform the recipients about the confidentiality responsibility attached to the disclosed information. - (3) The information collected and maintained as a part of the accommodation process is maintained in an MSPB system of records protected by the Privacy Act.
+In accordance with the Privacy Act, MSPB has established a system of records for this information and has published a system of records notice, MSPB 3.